GlobalPolicySignals/Bilateral_StrategicLearning_USChina_AER/README.md

-# Bilateral_StrategicLearning_USChina_QJE
+# Bilateral_StrategicLearning_USChina_AER
 This repository contains the full replication package for the above working paper.
 It includes all raw data, processed panels, scripts, and visualizations used in the analysis.
-The study introduces a novel framework for bilateral strategic learning (BLSI) using a natural experiment between the same-leader rivals, Trump and Xi. ( EL OUARDI  WP Submitted to QJE)
+The study introduces a novel framework for bilateral strategic learning (BLSI) using a natural experiment between the same-leader rivals, Trump and Xi. ( EL OUARDI  WP Submitted to AER)

 Strategic Learning between Adversarial Leaders in Bilateral Economic Conflict